-Most RV parks offer weekly and monthly rates, which provide savings over daily rates.
-While some private RV parks charge extra fees for more than 2 adults, Fulltime Families members get those fees waived at our Family Friendly Campgrounds.
+Most RV parks offer weekly and monthly rates, which provide savings over daily rates, but be careful because some private RV parks charge extra fees for more than 2 adults.

 State and National Parks are less expensive than private RV parks, but often don’t have all the amenities such as water, electric, and sewer hookups at your campsite.